fabulous-dev/Fabulous/docs/index.md

 Getting started
 ------

-1. Enable Xamarin support in Visual Studio or Visual Studio for Mac.
+1. Install Visual Studio or Visual Studio for Mac and enable both Xamarin and .NET Core support.

 2. Install the template pack: